CrackHegg/bible-verse-generator/README.md

-# quote-generator
+# Bible Verse Generator
-Generates a quote of the day
+Generates a bible verse in KJV